-DCS-3715 provides Full HD industral standard 16:9 wide screen video for IP surveillance.
-With the auto iris vari-focal lens, it is a high performance high quality network camera.
+DCS-6112 /6113 provides Full HD industral standard 16:9 wide screen video for IP surveillance.
 To utilize the advantage of high resolution, the "viewing window" design can provide user a flexible settings to monitor multiple ROI(Region of Interest) by a single camera.
 And the "ePTZ" can also simulate wide area surveillance by digital zoom and pan, tilt control.